iiasa/wkube_job_agent/README.md

 ## WKUBE Job Agent (IIASA Accelerator)

-This agent wraps a wkube job and monitors its health.
+This agent injects into a wkube job, performs data mapping on startup and finalization, and monitors its health.

 ## Usage
 `go run main.go "bash command"`